wercker/DEPRECATED-wercker-labs-docker/README.md

 This is the packer script used to provision the docker image (an amazon AMI).
 The image is based on the default amazon ubuntu 12.04 64-bit ami

-Feel free to send pull request, make suggestions and such.
+Feel free to make suggestions, send pull request and such.

 __Note:__ This project is meant to show how the docker image is created, not like the normal wercker boxes: enable all users to create their own variants.